Hardware Architecture¶

 Limitations¶

-- No tensor cores: RDNA 3.5 lacks dedicated AI accelerators
+- No tensor cores: RDNA 3.5 lacks dedicated matrix-multiply units (the AI Engine on Strix Halo is XDNA NPU, not in the iGPU path)

 - Single GPU: Cannot scale with additional GPUs